Parashat Matot-Masei

 This element is the element of infinite quality.
 Love is the expression of the Godly in man.
 Its source is in the Divine.
 Love of God arouses love of man who is created in His image, who is the Godly Presence found in tangible reality.
 Therefore the love of man, when it is sincere and altruistic, leads one on the march toward the Godly track.
 Love of man brings to love of God, and love of God is expressed by love for those who are created “in His image and according to His likeness.”

-This love does not keep bodyguards from survival’s kingdom of darkness, such as jealousy, revenge, and hatred.
+This love does not retain bodyguards from survival’s kingdom of darkness - such as jealousy, revenge, and hatred.
 One who loves God may experience sorrow.
 He will then express his sorrow by jealousy for God, through jealousy for the people of Israel, who constitute the real-world expression of the Godly Presence.
 God’s revenge against Midian does not deal with Midian at all as a goal.
 Its goal is rather the repair of a flaw that has formed – within an otherwise perfect state of Godly kedusha – as a result of sin.

-In order to teach this lesson, Moshe makes it clear to b’nei Yisrael that avenging Israel is avenging God.
-It is avenging a quality that is all sanctity, drawn from sanctity’s source.
-Similar is the difference between a dispute for the sake of Heaven and a dispute not for the sake of Heaven.
+In order to teach this lesson, Moses makes it clear to the people of Israel that avenging Israel is the equivalent of avenging God.
+It is the act of avenging a quality that is all entirely sanctity, drawn from sanctity’s source.
+A related distinction can be drawn through the difference between a dispute for the sake of Heaven and a dispute that is not for the sake of Heaven.
 The latter is directed at a person while the former deals with an issue.
-One hates and the other is involved in repair.
+The latter hates and the former is involved in repair.

-“And they traveled – and they camped...”
+They traveled – and they camped...”

-Rashi: “And lest you will say, ‘justice is with him that he does not take over my work, for were he to try to grasp my art, he would not have a heart open to do much in Torah as I do, and so he would do little and he would have no reward.’
-We have taught: ‘That there is reward to the one who does little just as to the one who does much.’”
+Rashi: “And lest you might say, ‘He is only right that he does not take over my work, for were he to try to grasp my art, he would not have a heart open enough to accomplish as much in Torah as I do, and therefore he would ultimately do little - and he would have no reward.’
+Thus we have taught:That there is reward for the one who does little - just as much as for the one who does much.’”

 From the simple meaning of the Gemara it appears that everyone has his own path in God’s service.
 One with Torah and another with activity in some other mitsva – each according to his own talents, as long as each directs his heart to an awareness that his work is for heaven’s sake.

-Comes Rashi and overturns the pshat of the Gemara, to move it from one extreme to the opposite extreme.
-Meaning: Do not say, let everyone be satisfied with his own work.
+Along comes Rashi and overturns the plain meaning of this Talmudic text, moving it from one extreme to its opposite extremeHe is telling us: You may not say, let everyone be satisfied with his own work.
 Let the gifted alone deal in Torah, and whoever has not been endowed with gifts of intelligence is exempt from the study of Torah.
 Rather, also one who has not been granted a high intelligence is obligated to study Torah to the best of his ability.

 ...teaching you that there is no material situation that is separate from a spiritual situation awaiting actualization.
-This actualization is to be found in the framework of Torah, for which it serves as an expression.
+This actualization is to be found within the framework of Torah, for which it serves as an expression.
 Torah endows reality with permanence and realness.
 All the rest is ephemeral.
 The permanence of a thing is measured by its relationship to the Torah.

 Rigidity is the negative side of permanence.
 Insularity, an aversion for the new, an inability to see things with an open mind, these cause atrophy.
 Routine sets in, with its standardized and mechanical performance of mitsvot, preventing personal development, progress, and renewal.

-The Torah and the mitsvot are the containers that bestow meaning and value on the acts that unfold within their framework.
-Everything that is outside of this framework – everything that is done as a response to the fleeting stimulus of the outside – as it comes, it goes, and it leaves no mark.
-The wicked, in their own lifetimes, are called the dead.
+The Torah and the commandments are the containers that bestow meaning and value on the actions that unfold within their framework.
+Everything that is outside of this framework – everything that is done as a response to the fleeting stimulus of the outside – as it comes, so it goes, and it leaves no mark.
+"The wicked, in their own lifetimes, are called 'the dead'."

 A Reminder of Mourning, A Dream of Peace,

-Teshuva, Bitahon, and Hope
+Teshuva-Repentance, Bitahon-Faith, and Hope

 Bitahon is the point of encounter between past and future.
 Confidence and faith in the road that one is traveling, as well as a genuinely felt anticipation for the test of the result.
 Rest is the period of consolidation, of taking inventory, of introspection, of a return to the ideal situation of harmony between inner and outer – in which outer constitutes the exclusive and direct expression and actualization of inner, in which no external behavior is motivated by the passing stimulations of the outside, nor by any dependency upon the passing winds.

 Teshuva is one of the optimistic foundations of Judaism, giving human beings the sense of their own ability to control a situation.
-A sense that existence has been given over to human hands, a sense that there is a future, that there is hope in the merit of one’s openness to new horizons, to a coming forth from the narrow straits of distress.
+A sense that existence has been given over to human hands, a sense that there is a future, that there is hope in the merit of one’s openness to new horizons, to the possibility of coming forth from the narrow straits of distress.
 Openness to new hope, to a better future, to new opportunities, to the actualization of abilities that have never been given expression in the past.

 Go To Top